 Firstly, the reason for introducing a policy that all accommodation must be paid for by a credit card.
 This is a policy in place in many countries and hotels across the world.
 While the booking can be made on a debit card or equivalent, payment for the booking at the Hotel must be by way of a credit card.
 The policy was enforced from June 2019 following a number of significant financial losses suffered by the Hotel arising out of damage caused to hotel property by guests.
 Photographs were provided showing significant damage to the Hotel caused by guests in 2018.
 There were he said numerous incidents of residents emptying the fridge in their room of its contents and leaving without paying for them.
 Arising out of these (and other) incidents, the Respondent held management meetings during 2018/19 at which the concerns about losses through damage and unpaid bills were discussed.
-Ultimately in June 2019 it was decided to enforce strict compliance in all their hotels with the requirement to produce ID and credit card when booking into any of their hotels.
+Ultimately in June 2019 it was decided to enforce strict compliance in all their hotels.
 Thereafter this policy was strictly enforced in relation to all guests wanting to book into the Hotel.
 This policy was not discriminatory and did not represent discrimination in the case of the Complainants.
 It was simply a case where the policy decided upon was implemented in respect of everyone wanting to stay at the hotel.